 Patients who are already suffering from debilitating mental health issues shouldn’t have the added stress of not being able to utilize the services of an emotional support animal (ESA).
 Although these animals are not trained to perform a specific job or task, they can be an essential part of treatment and recovery.
-Most often, patients who have been diagnosed with an emotional or mental health condition find that they are better able to cope or that the symptoms disappear when they are with their pet.
-Usually, these revelations are what inspires patients to discuss the use of an Emotional Support Animal.
+Most often, patients who have been diagnosed with an emotional or mental health condition find that they are better able to cope or that the symptoms disappear when they are with their pets.
+Usually, these revelations are what inspire patients to discuss the use of an Emotional Support Animal.

 Qualifications for an Emotional Support Animal

 Patients suffering from any number of mental or emotional health issues can benefit from the companionship of an animal.
 While most patients prefer a cat or dog, other domesticated animals, such as rabbits, or guinea pigs, can be used as well.
 Patients interested will discuss ESAs with they’re licensed medical/mental health practitioner (LMHP).
 If the practitioner believes that the patient would indeed benefit, they will issue an ESA Letter.
 This letter is a testament to the patient’s mental or emotional disability and certifies that due to their condition, certain life activities are affected and that the emotional support animal is part on their current treatment plan.
 Read more about ESACare and why to choose us.

 Laws governing ESAs

 Contrary to what many people may believe, emotional support animals are not the same as service or psychiatric animals.
 Those animals are trained to perform a specific function or job, and their use in a public area is governed by the Americans with Disabilities Act (ADA).
 ESAs are not trained for a specific task, and they are not protected under the ADA; their primary use is to offer companionship, and calmness that helps alleviate the symptoms of a mental health condition.